Firedrake/postscript-libraries/README.md

     [ [ 1 3 ] [ 1 4 ] [ 2 3 ] [ 2 4 ] ]

+## date

+Various date-related calculations.
+A "ymd" is an array of [ year month day ] values; a "jd" is the integer value of the Julian date at noon GMT of that day.

+* ymd2jd

+Converts a year-month-day tuple to a julian date (integer value at noon GMT on that day).

+    [ 2013 1 1 ] ymd2jd → 2456294

+* jd2ymd

+Converts a julian date to year-month-day.

+    2456294 jd2ymd → [ 2013 1 1 ]

+* jd2dow

+Extracts the day of the week from a Julian date (0 = Sunday)

+* lastdayofyear

+Calculates the last day of the year (0 = Sunday)

+* islongyear

+Returns `true` for an ISO8601 long year.

+* yearweeks

+Returns the number of ISO8601 weeks in the year.

+* ymd2isoywd

+Converts a year-month-day tuple to an ISO8601 year-week-day tuple.

+* y2easter

+Given a year, returns the year-month-day tuple for Gregorian Easter.

 ## iterables

 This is basically for treating arrays as lists, and mangling arrays